-- Continue to regularly monitor the park's cultural sites. - Create and implement a cyclical maintenance program for all the buildings in the park.
+- Continue annual monitoring of the park's cultural sites. - Create and implement a cyclical maintenance program for all the buildings in the park.

 Staff will continue to monitor the park's cultural resources and implement a routine preventative and corrective maintenance program for all buildings.
 This includes a monthly inspection checklist for the maintenance needs of each building.